 Her professional experiences include working as a researcher/statistician for the Oklahoma Department of Corrections as well as for the Department of Health and Human Services.
-She currently teaches mostly upper-division courses on: criminology, corrections, terrorism, research methods, and applied statistical analysis.
-She has been awarded \$3.78 million in several state and federal grants, and served as an statistician, researcher, evaluator, and consultant on many others which served various populations such as: foster children, inmates, high-risk juveniles, Native Americans, and the elderly.
+She currently teaches mostly upper-division courses on criminology, corrections, terrorism, research methods, and applied statistical analysis.
+She has been awarded \$3.78 million in several state and federal grants and served as a statistician, researcher, evaluator, and consultant on many others which served various populations such as foster children, inmates, high-risk juveniles, tribes, and the elderly.
 Her research and publications are focused on topics of social justice and sexual victimization.

-She has taught at: Southern Methodist University, University of Oklahoma, Brigham Young University-Provo, and Brigham Young University-Idaho.
-She achieved the rank of Associate Professor at BYU-Idaho in 2014.
-Tiffany has also served as Faculty Association President-Elect and Staff Association President at two of these universities.
+Before arriving at the University of Florida, she has taught at Southern Methodist University, University of Oklahoma, Brigham Young University-Provo, and Brigham Young University-Idaho.
+Dr. Jenson has also served as Faculty Association President-Elect and Staff Association President at two of these universities.
+She achieved the rank of Associate Professor at BYU-Idaho in 2014 and she was recently promoted to Associate Instructional Professor at the University of Florida in 2021.